 Covers modern hot topics and the intimate coupling of informatics with biology - highlighting the impact of computing advances and 'big data' on biology!

-Designed for graduates in the biosciences with no programing experience or high level math skills.
+Designed for biology majors with no programing experience or high level math skills.

 Provides a hook for increasing computational and data science competencies in the biosciences - valuable high demand translational skills!